 Clusters contain one master node and replicas/partitions of the master node.
 Each node has a view of the cluster configuration and its place within that configuration, which provides a horizontal scaling ability.
 You can just add more nodes as capacity requirements increase.
 These features of Redis clusters provide us with better performance, and reliability of data, and prevent a single point of failure.

 While there is little to no difference in performance between open source and enterprise Redis, there is a difference in how the clusters are implemented.
-Open source Redis has its own protocol when communicating to the database, and client libraries need to specify where each key goes.
+Open-source Redis has its own protocol when communicating with the database, and client libraries need to specify where each key goes.
 The enterprise version is the opposite, where client libraries can remain minimal because they use a proxy-based solution when communicating with the database.

 This means that Redis enterprise can be compatible with several different programming languages without breaking.
 Since it is protocol-based, it is a lot easier to migrate data on the enterprise version compared to the open-source version.
 Being able to migrate data without a hitch is a good thing to take into consideration when choosing between the open-source and enterprise version of your product.